4. Data

 Note

-On the left-hand side, you’ll see an bolded number incrementing up from zero that present in our source data file.
-This what pandas calls the index.
-It is a separate column created automatically that is used to identify each row.
-The index is not considered part of the data, but is used to reference the rows of the DataFrame or Series in advanced operations that are beyond the scope of this class.
+On the left-hand side, you’ll see a bolded number incrementing upward from zero that’s not present in our source data file.
+This is what pandas calls the index.
+It is a separate column created automatically and used to identify each row.
+The index is not considered part of the data, but it is used to reference the rows of the DataFrame or Series in advanced operations that are beyond the scope of this class.

-In order to do more with your DataFrame, we need to store it so it can be reused in subsequent cells.
-We can do this by saving in a variable, just as we did in with our number in chapter two.
+To do more with your DataFrame, we need to store it so it can be reused in subsequent cells.
+We can do this by saving it in a variable, just as we did in with our number in Chapter 2.

 Go back to your latest cell and change it to this.
 Rerun it.